 Unless trained to detect faces at low light, the algorithms fail to identify the proper face boundaries if lighting decreases and mix up the face with the background.

-However, the best way is to have the face tracking SDK algorithms trained to detect faces in low light.
+However, the best way is to have the face tracker SDK algorithms trained to detect faces in low light.
 With this, the phone can capture and track the face even if the human eye can hardly find it.

 Example: Banuba’s mask is accurate with glasses-occlusion while the other one is not.